I personally detest this interview question.

-So let’s take a look at the wrong ways to answer it – and then some examples of what you could say instead…
+So, courtesy of our friends at The Interview Academy, let’s take a look at the wrong ways to answer it – and then some examples of what you could say instead…

 Do NOT fall into the classic trap of answering with a cliché strength dressed up as a weakness.

 - “I’m just a bit of a perfectionist”

 - “If anything, I just work too hard.
 I don’t know when to stop.”

 - “I just care too much about my job.”

 And they’ll be bloomin’ sick of hearing it.

 Best case scenario, they’ll roll their eyes and move onto the next question, worst case; they’ll tell you outright that that’s not a weakness and ask you to answer again.